Machine Learning Guided Cooling System Optimization for Data Center

 The second major line of work focuses on cooling and plant aspects, employing advanced control to reduce the power of chiller, pump, and fan systems.
 Model-predictive control (MPC) has been successfully applied to data center chiller plants, using physics-based models and forecasts of load and weather to optimize water temperatures, flow rates, and equipment staging under operational constraints \cite{wang2022physics}.
 More recently, deep reinforcement learning (DRL) has been used to learn cooling policies directly from data, including algorithms that co-optimize IT and cooling systems \cite{moriyama2018reinforcement}, transform cooling optimization into a DRL control problem \cite{wang2025tropical}, jointly optimize job scheduling and cooling \cite{meta2024simulator}, and operate free-cooled data centers in tropical climates \cite{beloglazov2011energy}.
 These approaches demonstrate substantial energy savings, but they typically rely on complex black-box policies and are often validated on air-cooled facilities rather than warm water liquid-cooled supercomputers.

 A third, emerging strand combines safety-aware learning with physics-guidance, recognizing that purely black-box controllers are difficult to deploy in critical infrastructure.
 Recent work on safe RL for building and plant control introduces explicit constraints, action-space pruning, and physics-inspired monotonicity checks to keep learned policies within safe operating envelopes \cite{wang2022physics, wang2025tropical}.
+Monotonicity constraints are particularly valuable because they encode domain knowledge that certain relationships should only increase or decrease: for example, higher coolant flow or greater heat load should never reduce cooling power, and enforcing this prevents the model from learning spurious correlations that could lead to unsafe recommendations.
 However, most of these studies either operate at the building-HVAC level or treat the data center as a single thermal zone; they rarely expose the fine-grained liquid-cooling loop behavior or accessory-power breakdown needed to reason about micro-optimizations such as small supply-temperature shifts or loop-specific flow trims.